-A mature modern legislative regime must provide clear lines of responsibility and accountability.
-Such a regime provides the foundation of good governance and contributes to sustainable development in all aspects of social and economic life.
+Legal and Policy Environment: A mature modern legislative regime is the one that provides clear lines of responsibility and accountability.
+Such a regime provides the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.

 To this end, governments should consider: